New Patients 215.234.3772

 Build Strength and Flexibility

 A balanced approach to strength and flexibility is essential for Achilles health.
-The tendon relies on strong calf muscles, particularly the gastrocnemius and soleus, to absorb impact and support movement.
-Regular calf-strengthening exercises, such as heel raises or eccentric calf lowers (where you rise on both feet and slowly lower on one), help fortify this area and improve the tendon’s ability to handle stress.
+The tendon relies on strong calf muscles to absorb impact and support movement.
+We recommend calf-strengthening exercises like heel raises.
+You can also perform eccentric calf lowers, where you rise on both feet and slowly lower on one.
+These exercises help fortify this area and improve the tendon’s ability to handle stress.

-Equally important is maintaining flexibility.
+You also want to stay flexible.
 Tight calves can increase strain on the Achilles, making it more prone to injury.
 Stretching the calves regularly after a warm-up and again after exercise helps keep the tendon supple.
-Dynamic stretches before activity and static stretches afterward can promote optimal range of motion and circulation.
+Dynamic stretches before activity and static stretches afterward can promote a better range of motion and circulation.

 Wear the Right Footwear